emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ## Routing table to allow internet access

 Basically AWS doesn't allow anything by default but you must specify a routing rule allow e.g. the internet access to your default resource.

+In this section I'm going to create three Route Table:

+* public-rtb: the route table that will make a subnet public, routing the traffic from 0.0.0.0/0 (anyway) to the Internet Gateway
+* private-rtb-1a: the route table that will make a subnet private.
+This will route the traffic from 0.0.0.0/0 (anyway) to the internet via the NAT in the availability zone a.
+* private-rtb-1b: the route table that will make a subnet private.
+This will route the traffic from 0.0.0.0/0 (anyway) to the internet via the NAT in the availability zone b.

+Getting started creating the route table.

+Click on "Route Tables" and "Crete Route Table".

+IMMAGINE CREATE ROUTE TABLE